Twin Cities Jewish population up 23%

 As Minnesota Jews celebrate their new year at sundown Friday, a new study shows the number of folks likely to participate in Rosh Hashana traditions has increased significantly.

-“This is a very high growth rate,’’ said Janet Krasner Aronson, associate director of the Cohen Center for Modern Jewish Studies at Brandeis University.
-“And the majority of the community is engaged in Jewish life.’’
+“This is a very high growth rate,” said Janet Krasner Aronson, associate director of the Cohen Center for Modern Jewish Studies at Brandeis.
+“And the majority of the community is engaged in Jewish life.”

 The results of the 2019 Twin Cities Jewish Population Study, the first such study in 15 years, were an eye opener even for some community leaders.